If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 Grapes can end oily skin via insulin control?

 Among the 14 fruits tested, grapes and raisins were tied second for preventing type 2 diabetes when eaten at least thrice weekly.
 They were defeated only by blueberries, and demolished tons of theoretically healthier fruits, including oranges, strawberries, and apples.
-Plums, prunes, peaches and apricots also found themselves defeated by grapes.
+Plums, prunes, peaches and apricots were all inferior to grapes.

-What’s particularly interesting is that strawberries, a food with dramatically more vitamins and antioxidants, were inferior to both grapes and apples.
+What’s particularly interesting is that strawberries were significantly inferior to grapes, despite containing far more antioxidants.
 Grapes must have a unique unidentified property, or a unique composition of specific phytonutrients.

-Raisins, which are nothing more than dried grapes, performed just as strongly, proving that the stellar results weren’t a fluke.
+Raisins, nothing more than dried grapes, performed just as strongly, so the stellar results weren’t a fluke.
 This study and this study again noticed promising powers for insulin and blood sugar control.

 Normally, you should always be sceptical about media hype, but this time, they have a point.
 In studies, resveratrol activates an anti-aging gene known as SIRT-3, which kickstarts the mitochondrial energy source of human cells, the same gene that calorie restriction extends human lifespan by activating.
 Resveratrol in copious amounts of red wine is also why the French live so long and enjoy good heart health (possibly).